TareqK/tareqk.github.io/aboutme.md

 I've always been a craftsman at heart.
-Im very passionate about technology, and am especially interested in the fields of Logistics, Emergency Services, and Automation - passions that were imprinted in me from family business and hme life.
+Im very passionate about technology, and am especially interested in the fields of Logistics, Emergency Services, and Automation - passions that were imprinted in me from family business and home life.
 Currently, I am a Software Engineer by trade, and I am working on my master's degree in software Engineering.
 Full of energy, empathy, and coffee.